elementary-robotics/element-realsense/README.md

       `sudo dmesg | tail -n 50`<br />
     The log should indicate that a new uvcvideo driver has been registered.
        Refer to [Troubleshooting](#Troubleshooting) in case of errors/warning reports.

+> Note: If you face any installation error like `videobuf2 core is in use` that might prevent linux from releasing the drivers, please do it manually by running the following commands.
+`sudo modprobe -r uvcvideo` <br/>
+`sudo modprobe -r videobuf2_core` and reapply the patch.

 ### docker-compose configuration